TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    sensible, and :attr:`__doc__` often is.

-   Methods implemented via descriptors that also pass one of the other tests return false from the :func:`ismethoddescriptor` test, simply because the other tests promise more -- you can, e.g., count on having the :attr:`__func__` attribute (etc) when an object passes :func:`ismethod`.
+   Methods implemented via descriptors that also pass one of the other tests return false kutoka the :func:`ismethoddescriptor` test, simply because the other tests promise more -- you can, e.g., count on having the :attr:`__func__` attribute (etc) when an object passes :func:`ismethod`.